 Medical Risk Assessment Professional (MRAP) Designation Program

-The "Medical Risk Assessment Professional" or "MRAP" educational program is designed to appeal to a global insurance industry.
-The curriculum for this program has been designed to focus on medical topics only and will not address country or region specific material such as non-medical/avocation, financial, legislative or operational issues.
-There are no pre-requisites and no courses for the designation other than the two exams below.
+The Medical Risk Assessment Professional (MRAP) educational program is a series of two exams designed to appeal to a global insurance industry.
+The curriculum for this program has been designed to only focus on medical topics.
+It does not address country or region-specific material such as non-medical/avocation, financial, legislative or operational issues.